 Section TIBIA (virtual)

 The original image has size 454x432x1799 voxels and voxel size 10.4 um, resulting in size 4.7x4.49x18.7 mm3.
 For reasons of speed and memory simulations are run on a downsampled image of size 144x172x616, with voxel size 31.2 um and nodal spacing 10.
 The voxel size is altered to keep the same physical dimension after the downsampling.
-The image contains a mouse tibia, which has been artificially deformed in Amira by applying a displacement of 94 um on the most proximal part of the bone.
+The image contains a mouse tibia, which has been artificially deformed in Amira by applying a displacement of 94 um (~ 3 voxels) on the most proximal part of the bone.
 The displacement at the distal part is zero.
 Displacements in the transverse plane are not constrained.

 Subsection ShIRT